Redmi Note 7 Pro to Go on Sale in India Today via Flipkart, Mi.com

-Redmi Note 7 Pro is all set to go on sale in another flash sale today.
-The highly in-demand Xiaomi offering will be up for grabs again today at 12pm (noon) IST from Mi.com, Flipkart, and Mi Home Stores.
-Both the 4GB RAM + 64GB storage and 6GB RAM + 128GB storage variants of the Redmi Note 7 Pro will go on sale later today.
-Some key highlights of the Redmi Note 7 Pro include a 48-megapixel primary camera, Snapdragon 675 SoC, fast charging support, and an appealing gradient design to name a few.
+Redmi Note 7 Pro will be going on sale in India again today, via its regular channels of Flipkart, Mi.com, and Mi Home stores.
+As we've seen in past sales, the Redmi Note 7 Pro flash sale on Wednesday, May 8 will be held at 12pm (noon) IST.
+Interested buyers are recommended to log onto these portals in advance and save their payment details to quickly add the smartphone to cart and purchase it when it becomes available.
+To recall, the Redmi Note 7 Pro was launched alongside the Redmi Note 7 in India back in February.
+Read on for more details about the Redmi Note 7 price in India, sale offers, specifications, and other sale details.

-The base variant of the Redmi Note 7 Pro (Review) with 4GB of RAM and 64GB of internal storage has been priced at Rs.
-13,999.
-The top-end model packing 6GB of RAM and 128GB of internal storage carries a price tag of Rs.
+Redmi Note 7 Pro (Review) price in India starts from Rs.
+13,999, for its 4GB of RAM/ 64GB of inbuilt storage variant.
+The 6GB RAM/ 128GB storage variant is priced at Rs.
 16,999.
-There are a couple of offers from telecom operators on the table for potential buyers.
-As for the colour options, buyers can choose between Neptune Blue, Space Black and Nebula Red.
+The smartphone will be available to buy in three colour options - Neptune Blue, Nebular Red, and Space Black - via Flipkart, Mi.com, and the Mi Home store from 12pm (noon) IST today.

-Reliance Jio subscribers are eligible for double data offer on prepaid recharges of Rs.
+As for Redmi note 7 offers, Reliance Jio subscribers are eligible for double data offer on prepaid recharges of Rs.
 198 and above.
-As for Airtel customers, they can get up to 1,120GB data along with unlimited calling through Airtel network, in addition to other Airtel Thanks benefits.
-As mentioned above, the sale kicks off at 12pm today, and you should be ready because the phone has quickly gone out of stock in the previous sales owing to the high demand.
+As for Airtel customers, they can get up to 1,120GB data along with unlimited calling through Airtel network, in addition to other Airtel Thanks benefits. .

-The Redmi Note 7 Pro comes equipped with a 6.3-inch full-HD+ (1080x2340 pixels) display with a 19.5:9 aspect ratio and a waterdrop notch.
-The phone is powered by the 11nm, octa-core Qualcomm Snapdragon 675 SoC paired with up to 6GB of RAM and 128GB of internal storage, which can further be expanded up to 256GB.
+The dual-SIM (Nano) Redmi Note 7 Pro runs MIUI 10 based on Android 9.0 Pie, and comes equipped with a 6.3-inch full-HD+ (1080x2340 pixels) display with a 19.5:9 aspect ratio and a waterdrop notch.
+The phone is powered by the 11nm, octa-core Qualcomm Snapdragon 675 SoC paired with up to 6GB of RAM and 128GB of inbuilt storage, which can further be expanded up to 256GB.

 The Redmi Note 7 Pro sports dual rear cameras comprising of a 48-megapixel primary sensor with an f/1.79 lens that employs pixel binning to create a super pixel for delivering brighter and more detailed images.
 It is assisted by a 5-megapixel secondary depth sensor to let users capture portrait shots with bokeh effect.
 On the front is a 13-megapixel sensor to handle selfies.